hadiyarajesh/android-live-templates/README.md

-# Android Live Templates
+# Live Templates
-A collection of Live Templates to use in Android Studio
+A collection of [Live Templates](https://www.jetbrains.com/help/idea/using-live-templates.html) to use in Android Studio

 ## Kotlin
 1. Create a public/private pair of StateFlow (to hold data in ViewModel)